bea-bijanne/US-Vehicle-Metrics/README.md

 ## Key features include:
 - Price distribution visualization - Understand market pricing trends and anomalies An interactive histogram that illustrates how vehicle prices are distributed across the dataset.
-This feature helps buyers understand price distributionwithin specific vehicle categories, while enabling sellers to stratrgically pricetheir vehicles by comparing them to similar listings.
-The chart provides insights into price ranges, common price points, and protential pricing anomalies withn the used car market.
+This feature helps buyers understand price distribution within specific vehicle categories, while enabling sellers to strategically price their vehicles by comparing them to similar listings.
+The chart provides insights into price ranges, common price points, and potential pricing anomalies within the used car market.
 It showcases how factors such as model year, color,  and technical features influence overall pricing trends and market valuation

 - Price vs mileage analysis - Explore how odometer readings affect vehicle value An interactive scatter plot visualization that examines the relationship between mileage (odometer readings) and vehicle price across different vehicle types.
 This feature helps buyers and sellers understand how higher or lower mileage affects pricing trends within the used car market.
 By categorizing vehicles by type, the chart provides insights into price depreciation patterns, outliers, and potential value retention based on mileage